AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 It is often the case that the final value of a variable depends on its own initial value.
 This can be specified in a concise way using the :ada:`+` character, like in the specification of ``Set_X_To_X_Plus_Y``.
 Note that, if there are more than one variable on the left of the arrow, a :ada:`+` means that each variables depends on itself, and not that they all depend on each other.

 It can also be the case that an input is not used to compute the final value of any output.
 This can be expressed by putting :ada:`null` at the left of the dependency relation, like we have for the ``Do_Nothing`` subprogram shown here.
 Note that there can only be one such dependency relation, listing all the unused inputs of the subprogram, and that it must be declared last.
-Also note that such an annotation will silence flow analysis’ warning about unused parameters.
+Also note that such an annotation will silence flow analysis' warning about unused parameters.
 Finally, :ada:`null` can also be used at the right of a dependency relation to state that an output depends on no input.
 It is the case for the procedure ``Set_X_To_Zero``.

 Shortcomings